Kiwi's epic triumph over 'most unromantic ex'

 Eventually, Creet made her way back to Paris on her own and "had the trip of a lifetime", including going up the tower herself.

-"I bought my own ticket and rectified that pretty quick," she says, adding that as she took in the views of the Seine and the pretty city from that special vantage point for the first time, it felt extra special.
+"I bought my own ticket and rectified that pretty quick," she says, adding that as she took in the views of the Seine and the pretty "City of Light" from that special vantage point for the first time, it felt extra special.

 For readers who may be thinking the crux of Creet's tale feels a little too familiar, she says while it took her some time to realise, she's learned: "don't let some guy stop you from doing what you want to do.
 If it's going up the Eiffel Tower, go up yourself and don't give a stuff about needing a man to take you up, sort of thing.
 I missed my opportunity at that point because I was too shy and didn't want to go up by myself.
 Looking back, I felt very stupid and should've just done it and thought, to hell with him.